ltxldl/ltxldl.github.io/lectures/README.md

 This directory contains lecture slides written with Reveal.js that can be served via either GitHub Pages or a local web server.

-## Serving Locally (Recommended)
+## Serving Locally (Recommended for Development)

-Serving the slides locally allows several advantages, such as the ability to see **speaker notes**.
+Serving the slides locally allows several advantages, such as the ability to see **speaker notes** and **automatic reloading** when you make changes to the slides.

-1. Install Reveal.js.
-Follow the instructions here: https://revealjs.com/installation/#full-setup
+1. Install Node.js.
-2. Go to this directory in your terminal and serve it by running `npm start`.
+1. Go to this directory in your terminal and run `npm install` to install dependencies.
+1. Serve the presentation by running `npm start`.
-3. Open your web browser and navigate to http://localhost:8000 to view the slides.
+1. Open your web browser and navigate to http://localhost:8000 to view the slides.

 ## Serving via GitHub Pages